Life on campus

 Our internationally recognized, professionally run Illingworth Kerr Gallery is on campus too, and sure to keep you inspired with amazing exhibitions from Canada and around the world.
 You need to be here!

 Along with amazing galleries and world-class studio space, you’ll find a library dedicated to art and design, a cafeteria, and easy access to and from other parts of the city via public transit.
 We also have access to all the great things the neighbouring Southern Alberta Institute of Technology (SAIT) campus has to offer.
+One of the many benefits of AU Arts sharing a campus with SAIT, is that all AU Arts Students are welcome to live directly on-campus at the SAIT Residence.
 And did we mention we’re a just a few minutes’ walk from Kensington and less than an hour from the mountains?

 Living in Calgary